-A copy of the City University of New York Policy on Sexual Misconduct is attached to this report and can be viewed by clicking the following link CUNY Policy on Sexual Misconduct.
+A copy of the City University of New York Policy on Sexual Misconduct is attached to this report.
+It can be viewed by clicking the following link: CUNY Policy on Sexual Misconduct.

-Under the provisions of Title IX of the Education Amendments of 1972 ("Title IX"), 20 USC §§ 1681 et seq., and its implementing regulations, 34 CFR Part 106, discrimination based on sex in education programs or activities operated by recipients of federal financial assistance is prohibited.
+Under the provisions of Title IX of the Education Amendments of 1972 ("Title IX"), 20 USC §§ 1681 et seq., and its implementing regulations, 34 CFR Part 106, discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance is prohibited.
 Sexual Harassment, which includes Sexual Assault, Dating Violence, Domestic Violence, and Stalking, is a form of discrimination prohibited by Title IX.

-Title IX Sexual Harassment is defined by the United States Department of Education to mean conduct based on sex that occurs in Medgar Evers College/CUNY's education program or activity against a person in the United States and that satisfies one or more of the following: (1) a Medgar Evers College/CUNY employee conditioning the provision of aid, benefit or service of CUNY on an individual's participation in unwelcome sexual conduct; (2) unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to Medgar Evers College/CUNY's education program or activity; or (3) sexual assault, dating violence, domestic violence, or stalking as defined in CUNY's Policy on Sexual Misconduct.
+The United States Department of Education defines Title IX Sexual Harassment to mean conduct on the basis of sex that occurs in Medgar Evers College/CUNY's education program or activity against a person in the United States, and that satisfies one or more of the following: (1) a Medgar Evers College/CUNY employee conditioning the provision of an aid, benefit or service of CUNY on an individual's participation in unwelcome sexual conduct; (2) unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to Medgar Evers College/CUNY's education program or activity; or (3) sexual assault, dating violence, domestic violence, or stalking as defined in CUNY's Policy on Sexual Misconduct.

-Cuny's Policy on Sexual Misconduct prohibits Sexual Misconduct, whether or not it falls within the scope of Title IX Sexual Harassment, defined above.
+CUNY Policy on Sexual Misconduct prohibits Sexual Misconduct, whether or not it falls within the scope of Title IX Sexual Harassment, defined above.
 Prohibited Sexual Misconduct includes Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence, Stalking, and Voyeurism, as those terms are defined in CUNY's Policy on Sexual Misconduct.
 Sexual Misconduct is prohibited regardless of whether it occurs on or off campus.